Animal Abuse: Abuse Done Towards Pets

 Treatment for Dog's Burn: Condition Worsens

-Treating burns like this is a time consuming process that costs thousands of dollars.
+Treating burns like this is a time-consuming process that costs thousands of dollars.
 The main concern when there are severe burns is that infections of the skin will occur, due to having no skin barrier to protect the dog.
-Fortunately, or unfortunately, dependent on how you look at it, the team working with Lady have worked on dog burns before, which allowed the best outcome possible for Lady.
+Fortunately, or unfortunately, depending on how you look at it, the team working with Lady have worked on dog burns before, which allowed the best outcome possible for Lady.

 Monkey for Protection of Animals

 According to the veterinarians and vet techs that cared for Lady, Lady was the sweetest, kindest dog they have in their care.
 Unfortunately, it will take thousands of dollars to help Lady get the treatment she needs for her badly burned skin, which most of it is on her face.
 From the very beginning they were optimistic about Lady's outcome since they did find some good skin cells near the damaged areas, yet anytime a person or dog is burned that severely, complications can arise.
 Even after a few short weeks, the dog was doing emotionally well and would encourage the caretakers to rub her chin.
 She was very friendly and alert.